vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

         self.model.load_state_dict(best_model_wts)
         return self.model
 ```
-After building the Model module with the pretrained Resnet 152, we can now use this model to retrain on our own training using the fit function.
-This function also take care of cross validation using our validating data.
-To make sure the model have enough time to learn the features in our chest X-ray data, we will set the epoch to 100.
+After building the Model module with the pretrained Resnet 152, we can now use this model to retrain on our training using the fit function.
+This function also takes care of cross-validation using our validating data.
+To make sure the model has enough time to learn the features in our chest X-ray data, we will set the epoch to 100.
 ```
 model = Model()
 model.fit(dataloaders, 100)